Xilinx/Vivado-Design-Tutorials/Design_Flow_Tutorials/IP_Integrator/Lab_1/README.md

 As you drag the connection wire, a green checkmark appears on the S_AXI interface pin indicating that you can make a valid connection between these points.
-The Vivado IP Integrator highlights all possibleconnection points in the subsystem design as you interactively wire the pins and ports.
+The Vivado IP integrator   highlights all possibleconnection points in the subsystem design as you interactively wire the pins and ports.

-2. Release the mouse button and Vivado IP Integrator makes a connection between the M00_AXI interface pin and the S_AXI port, as shown in the following figure:
+2. Release the mouse button and Vivado IP integrator   makes a connection between the M00_AXI interface pin and the S_AXI port, as shown in the following figure: